-The estate is located in the community Gedersdorf (district Brunn im Felde) east of Krems
+The estate is located in the commune of Gedersdorf (Brunn im Felde district) east of Krems

-, The manor was already in the 12th century as Lesehof
+, The manor was already in the 12th century Lesehof

 (Admont Abbey) mentioned.
-The current owner family is already mentioned around 1365 in a document.
-The ancestor Kristof Ferstl (1808-1888) is the discovery of the grape variety Neuburger
+The current family of owners is already mentioned in a document around 1365.
+The ancestor Kristof Ferstl (1808-1888) discovered the grape variety Neuburger

-attributed to fishing with a winemaker colleague a vine floating in the Danube and planting it.
-Josef Mantler (1910-1987) was particularly interested in selection and preservation of the grape variety Red Veltliner
+attributed to the fact that he fished out a vine floating in the Danube with a colleague of vintners and planted it.
+Josef Mantler (1910-1987) was particularly concerned with the selection and conservation of the grape variety Red Veltliner

 earned.
-The company is run today by his son Josef and his wife Margit.
+The company is run today by son Josef and his wife Margit.

-The vineyards cover 14 hectares of vineyards in the (from the club Traditionsweingüter Austria
+The vineyards cover 14 hectares of vineyards (from the association Traditional wineries Austria

-, the winery is founding member) as first layers classified layers Mosburgerin, mirror
+, the winery is a founding member) Mosburgerin, classified as first layers, mirror

 , Steingraben and Wieland, as well as Reisenthal, Tiefenthal, Weitgasse and Zehetnerin.
 They are planted with the white varieties Grüner Veltliner (around 50%), Roter Veltliner, Riesling, Chardonnay, Neuburger and Gelber Muskateller.

-The fermentation is preferably carried out with moderate temperature control in stainless steel to preserve fruit and character.
-The premium wines include various Grüner Veltliner and Riesling, among others and Kremstal DAC Reserve.
-In weather-appropriate years are also Eiswein
+Fermentation is preferably carried out with moderate temperature control in stainless steel in order to preserve fruit and character.
+The premium wines include various Grüner Veltliner and Rieslings, among others and Kremstal DAC Reserve.
+In weather-appropriate years too Eiswein

 vinified.
-There are also brandies (wine matured for years, apricots) produced.
-It is also operated field agriculture with 68 hectares of fields and meadows according to organic biological principles.
+There are also fine brandies (wine matured for years, apricots).
+There is also field management with 68 hectares of fields and meadows according to organic-biological principles.